aysiu/ReposadoAutopromote/README.md

 ```

 ## How can I schedule Reposado?
 It really will depend on what operating system you use Reposado on.
-Linux has cron jobs, and Mac OS X has launchd.
+Linux has [cron jobs](https://help.ubuntu.com/community/CronHowto), and macOS has [launchd](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html).